MIAMI GARDENS, Fla. -- And the Crimson Tide just keeps rolling on.

 Alabama finished the season with a 13-1 record.
 Notre Dame ended 12-1.

-Junior running back Eddie Lacy, one of two 1,000-yard rushers for the Tide in the regular season, earned offensive MVP honors after gaining 140 yards on 20 carries.
+Junior running back Eddie Lacy, one of two 1,000-yard rushers for the Tide in the regular season, earned offensive MVP honors after rushing for 140 yards on 20 carries.

 After Alabama drove 82 yards for a touchdown on its first possession, Notre Dame was forced to punt on the ensuing drive.